-- File system operations can work with FIPS-certified cryptographic engines. - Integrated protocol components use other cryptographic libraries and are currently not ensured to utilize FIPS- certified cryptographic engines. - · You are strongly advised to contact IBM before enabling FIPS mode in your IBM Storage Scale cluster.
+- File system operations can work with FIPS-certified cryptographic engines. - Integrated protocol components use other cryptographic libraries and are currently not ensured to utilize FIPS- certified cryptographic engines. - FIPS mode is supported on the POWER8 and later processors in little endian mode in IBM Storage Scale V4.2.1 and later. - You are strongly advised to contact IBM before enabling FIPS mode in your IBM Storage Scale cluster.